 The C decoders are mainly used by people as an example of how to decode NCOM.
 They are not the most efficient decoders that are possible; they are designed to be clear and comprehensive.
 Many customers have run the original decoders without changing them since they can be easily compiled in to an application.
 The C decoders include a lot of the “derived” measurements.
 The derived measurements include quantities like forward velocity, which is not transmitted in NCOM but can be computed from the values that are transmitted in NCOM using matrix transformations.
 On some microcontrollers these transformations can be a burden.

-The new NCOM C decoders can be downloaded from the documentation page of the website.
+The new NCOM C decoders can be downloaded from the Support website.
 A harness is included with the drivers as an example of how they should be used.